mm80843/T3.5/docs/Benef/PBN__Benef_96.md

 # __Decreased respiratory illness in children__

-## Name of the Benefit

-Significant decrease in respiratory illness in children up to age 24 months, leading to improved health and well-being.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in hygienic measures can improve the health of children and reduce healthcare costs for parents, leading to potential savings and improved asset value for childcare facilities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_95.md)